-Interview: Rachel Darwin, winner of The Bath Children’s Novel Award 2021
+Interview: Rachel Darwin, Bath Children’s Novel Award 2021 winner

-RACHEL DARWIN: ‘I think a large part of writing this book was a way for me to try to process the grief of losing [my grandparents] in such a difficult and alien way.’
+RACHEL DARWIN: ‘A large part of writing this book was a way for me to try to process the grief of losing my grandparents in such a difficult and alien way.’

 Congratulations again, has the win sunk in?

 Thank you so much.
 I think it has sunk in… just!
-When I saw the announcement on the Curtis Brown homepage, with my name and face alongside the names and faces of other actual writers, I think I realised it had happened.
-Given how many years I have been writing it truly feels life-affirming to be acknowledged by this award, and even more special to me because Bath is actually my hometown.
-I studied performing arts at City of Bath College, grew up doing shows in The Egg Theatre and spent many years wandering up Milsom Street towards Waterstones and Topping & Co (in its old spot) to find new books.
+Given how many years I have been writing it truly feels life-affirming to be acknowledged by this award.
+And even more special to me because Bath is actually my hometown!
+I studied performing arts at City of Bath College, grew up doing shows in The Egg Theatre and spent many years wandering up Milsom Street towards Waterstones and Mr B’s Emporium of Reading Delights to find new books!

-I know just how creative and innovative the people of Bath are, so to win this award really helps me believe that all the years I’ve spent tap-tap-tapping away at my keyboard- with three jobs on the go to pay the bills while everyone around me got promotions and pay rises- might just have been the right idea for me.
+I know just how creative and innovative the people of Bath are, so to win this award really helps me believe that all the years I’ve spent tap-tap-tapping away at my keyboard might just have been the right idea for me!

 What’s the reaction been like from friends and family?